New project with Copyright Agency set to deliver teaching resources

 Primary School teaching resources will be developed for 15 Indigenous tiles and housed on the Reading Australia website.
 Resources for the first four titles will available in March 2017, with more resources rolled out in July and December this year.

-The titles that have been selected include:
+The first eight titles that have been selected are:

 Stage 1 – available March 2017